 What do you get?

-A lawyer who highly values relationships with estate agents - we will work closely with them and all third parties to ensure a streamlined, proactive approach.
+Strong relationships with estate agents and third parties to ensure a proactive approach

 Bringing back the personal touch to Conveyancing...